 The good news is that some international networks are now doing away with roaming charges and higher international prices completely.
 That means you can use your free contract minutes and data in Hong Kong or pay the same price for calls and data that you'd pay at home.
-Currently, mobile service provider Three offers this service to subscribers from several countries, including the UK, Ireland, and Australia.
+Currently, mobile service providers like T-Mobile and Sprint offer unlimited international texting and data plans for customers that live in the US.

-Another option is to rent a local sim card from the Hong Kong tourism board.
+Another option is to rent a local SIM card from the Hong Kong tourism board.
 These prepaid cards offer good value and are available for 5-day and 8-day periods.
 They include bundles of mobile data, low-cost international rates, and access to thousands of local wifi hotspots.
 Local voice calls are free.
-The cards can be picked up at 7-Elevens and Circle K's at the airport and in the city.
+The cards can be picked up at 7-Elevens, Circle K's, at the airport, or in the city.